-(b) How many different ways can we line up 5 red balls, 4 blue balls, and 3 green balls?
+b.
+How many different ways can we line up 5 red balls, 4 blue balls, and 3 green balls?
 This is exactly the same logic as before.
 There are a total of 12 balls, and if each of these balls were distinct, there would be 12! ways of arranging the balls in a line (sequence).
 However, the balls are not distinct.
 The red balls are interchangeable, so are the blue balls, so are the green balls.

-So if we name the red balls $R_1, R_2, ..., R_5$ , and all the blue balls $B_1, B_2, B_3, B_4$ , and the green balls $G_1, G_2, G_3$ thereby making them distinct, then there are 12! sequences using these characters.
+So if we name the red balls R_1, R_2, \ldots, R_5 , and all the blue balls B_1, B_2, B_3, B_4 , and the green balls G_1, G_2, G_3 thereby making them distinct, then there are 12! sequences using these characters.
 However we can map a bunch of these sequences to the same sequence when the names are wiped out.
-For example, the sequence $R_1B_1R_2G_1B_2R_3R_4R_5B_3B_4G_2G_3$ is the same as $R_2B_3R_4G_2B_2R_1R_5R_3B_1B_4G_1G_3$ , when the names are wiped out: they both are RBRGRRRBBGG.
+For example, the sequence $R_1B_1R_2G_1B_2R_3R_4R_5B_3B_4G_2G_3$ is the same as $R_2B_3R_4G_2B_2R_1R_5R_3B_1B_4G_1G_3$, when the names are wiped out: they both are RBRGRRBBGG.

 So how many sequences with names map to the same sequence without names?
 Well, once we fix a pattern of colors, the permutation of the red balls' names lead to the same pattern.
 Similarly, with the blue balls.
 And with the green balls.
-Now we can apply the product principle to see that the number of "collisions" equals the number of permutations of red balls times the number of permutations of blue balls times the number is 5!4!3!.
+Now we can apply the product principle to see that the number of "collisions" equals the number of permutations of red balls times the number of permutations of blue balls times the number of permutations of green balls.
+This number is 5!4!3!.
 Thus the answer is 12!/(5!4!3!) which is what it is...

-(c) How many arrangements of a string are there?
+c.
+How many arrangements of a string are there?
 The above two arguments can be encapsulated in the following powerful "formula".